US Budget Deficit by President

 - Some presidents have to deal with catastrophic events.
 President Obama responded to the worst recession since the Great Depression.
 President Bush reacted to the 9/11 terrorist attack and Hurricane Katrina.
 Their required responses came with economic price tags.

-The Four Presidents With the Worst Deficits
+The Four Presidents with the Worst Deficits So Far

 President Barack Obama had the largest deficits.
-By the end of his final budget, FY 2017, his deficits were $6.785 trillion.
+By the end of his final budget, FY 2017, his deficits totaled $6.785 trillion.
 Obama took office during the Great Recession.
 He immediately needed to spend billions to stop it.
 He convinced Congress to add $253 billion from the economic stimulus package to Bush’s FY 2009 budget.
 The American Recovery and Reinvestment Act added another $534 billion over the rest of Obama’s terms.

 In 2010, the Obama tax cut added $858 billion in deficits in its first two years.
 Obama increased defense spending, totaling $800 billion a year.
 Federal income decreased due to lower tax receipts from the 2008 financial crisis.